 Home to a plethora of marine wildlife – including colourful coral, at least six different kinds of sharks, giant Atlantic groupers, enormous Jewfish, angelfish and vibrantly coloured snapper among copious more species – this reef is so biodiverse that it’s often referred to as the Galapagos of the Caribbean.
 The interesting thing about this incredible scuba diving site in Cuba is that the long-held embargo on the country meant that extensive marine research has not yet taken place.
 Dive these outstanding waters and you could discover species no-one knows are there.

 How many other corners of the world offer this incredible opportunity?

-With a concoction of hidden treasure to discover, Cuba is one of the most rewarding holiday destinations you could ever visit.
+With a concoction of hidden treasure to discover, Cuba and South America one of the most rewarding holiday destinations you could ever visit.
 This is insanely addictive, and one of the most fascinating and colourful countries on earth.
 So do yourself a favour: get here before everyone else does!
 Join us on an unforgettable tour of Cuba and come see for yourself what we’ve been chanting for years.

 Author: Laura Pattara

 “Laura Pattara is a modern nomad who’s been vagabonding around the world, non-stop, for the past 15 years.
 She’s tour-guided overland trips through South America and Africa, travelled independently through the Middle East and has completed a 6-year motorbike trip from Europe to Australia.
 What ticks her fancy most?
 Animal encounters in remote wilderness, authentic experiences off the beaten trail and spectacular Autumn colours in Patagonia.”